creationix/howtonode.org/articles/why-use-closure.markdown

 Date: Wed Jun 30 2010 12:15:53 GMT-0700 (PDT)
 Node: v0.1.99

 One of the greatest features of the JavaScript language is [closure][wikipedia-closure].
 I've discussed this concept some in the "[What is This?](/what-is-this)" article.
 There I was explaining scope and context.
-Today I wish to explain about some practical uses of closure in event based programming as well as compare it to other methods like object orientation to preserve state across event calls.
+Today I wish to explain about some practical uses of a closure in event based programming as well as compare it to other methods like object orientation to preserve state across event calls.

-## What is closure
+## What is a closure

 Again from wikipedia: